m50d/m50d.github.com/_posts/2014-02-09-least-surprise.md

 published: false
 ---

 I've joked before that I judge things by their Kolgomorov complexity.
-But there are
+But like everything in life, novelty is best enjoyed in moderation.
+At least, that's the only explanation I can find for how much I'm enjoying *Sakura Trick*.